-If you are an elite student looking for an inspiring experience, check out the Westminster College Honors Program and you may make history in 2013-14.
-Yes, Churchill made history here in 1946 and you can, too--in our Honors Program class in Fall 2013!
+If you are an elite student looking for an inspiring experience, check out the Westminster College Honors Program!
+Yes, Churchill made history here in 1946 and you can, too--in our Honors Program class!

 Download the Westminster College Honors Program Application

 For more information about the Honors Program, please contact: